 Water softeners come in a range of prices, as a rule of thumb the more expensive models tend to be of higher quality and more efficient.
 Softeners can be between £300 on the cheaper end all the way to £1800 for premium models.
 Softener prices usually include the cost of fitting.
 There are running costs associated in all cases including: the purchase of salt, power to run the device in some cases and higher water bills due to increased water usage.

 So why would you choose a water softener?
-If you want your surfaces completely clear and have your heart set on soft water and are willing to accept the costs an associated maintenance then a water softener is a sensible solution.
+If you want your surfaces completely clear and have your heart set on soft water and are willing to accept the costs an associated maintenance and the environmental downsides, as well as the expense of having a separate drinking water tap installed, then a water softener is a sensible solution.
 If you want a system you can fit and forget then a conditioner is a better option.

 Unlike water softeners, water conditioners do not remove minerals from the system and so do not soften the water.
 Instead they target the hard water minerals directly.
 This alters the way they behave in the system and prevents them from forming scale.
 Higher end conditioners will do this more effectively and for longer.
 Some will also offer some of the benefits of soft water, such as it feeling softer on skin and hair.
 There are several different methodologies in achieving these outcomes, we’ll touch on them briefly below.

 Electronic: These systems run an electronic field through the pipework.
 As the hard water minerals pass into this field their structure and thereby their behaviour is changed.